 - Can virtual visitation, telehealth and educational opportunities be expanded?

 Community Corrections Responses to COVID–19

 The RAND report noted the pandemic-driven reduction in jail and prison populations placed increased demands on community supervision agencies.
-Those agencies were already under stress as they attempted to meet their regular obligations, such as responding to the needs of high-risk offenders, sex offenders and individuals requiring mental health or substance use treatment.
+Those agencies were already under stress as they attempted to meet their regular obligations, such as responding to the needs of individuals at high-risk of offending, those who commit sex offenses and individuals requiring mental health or substance use treatment.
 Further complicating matters was the severe impact COVID–19 had on the service agency networks that supply much-needed programming to community supervision.

 Workshop attendees described the many adjustments they made amid the uncertainty of the pandemic, such as finding alternatives to incarceration where it was no longer a viable response to supervision violations, reducing face-to-face contact between community supervision officers and persons under supervision, adapting to the inability to conduct drug tests; and finding ways to adopt technology to assist with monitoring caseloads.
 During the pandemic, group treatment for mental health and substance use issues was severely limited.
 Fines and fees were often suspended, resulting in constraints on service providers and supervision agency budgets.
 And the “digital divide” experienced by persons under supervision, who often cannot access the internet or other technology, was a recurring theme.
 Already stressed agencies were left to supply those resources, a task made even more difficult by the lack of housing stability during the pandemic.
 Community corrections agencies struggled to respond to the heightened demand for services they were less capable of providing.